DU 306: How to Repair Raw Denim — Darning, Patching, Sashiko and Boro

 What Comes Next

 DU 306 closes the 300 level — the care and wear section of the curriculum.
 The 400 level goes deeper into the craft itself: how denim is actually made, how a pattern is drafted, what happens in a workshop like ours.
-Coming soon.
+That starts with DU 401: How Denim Is Made.

 Eric Steffen is the founder of FITTED Underground, a custom jeans and raw denim workshop at 108 Bayard Street in Williamsburg, Brooklyn.
 He has been making jeans by hand since 2014.
 Denim University is his attempt to share everything he's learned — about the history, the craft, and the culture behind the world's most enduring garment.